Clustering performance analysis using a new correlation-based cluster validity index: Introduction

-These two problems motivate us to propose two new cluster validity indices that always provide several peaks with different heights so a user can rank and choose the number of clusters that is appropriate to his/her applications.
-The proposed indices are based on a correlation coefficient between distances of each pair of points and the corresponding centroids of the clusters that the two points locate in.
-This correlation was actually inspired by cophenetic correlation \cite{SR62}.
-The cophenetic correlation is used only for hierarchical clustering that provides dendogram where a correlation is computed between distances of each pair of points and the corresponding height of the nodes at which the two points are first joined together.
-It turns out that our correlation is quite similar to point biserial correlation \cite{Mil80} with binary label (0/1 for same/different cluster) replaced by the actual distance between the centroids of clusters that the two points locate in.
-We then define some adjustments to the correlation to get our validity indices.
-The works \cite{PKBH11} and \cite{PKBH13} also defined correlation based validity measures for fuzzy clustering in a much more complicated formation, nevertheless, they are not intended to handle the two problems raised in the previous paragraphs.
-Though our new indices are simply defined, we believe that they are as powerful as the well-known ones, especially for crisp clustering.
-Moreover, our idea of defining indices are mostly different from the known ones.
+This problem motivates us to propose a new cluster validity index that always provides several local peaks with different heights so users can rank and choose the number of clusters appropriate for their applications.
+In some situations, breaking observations into too few or too many groups is not suitable, and thus a sub-optimal option should suffice.
+The proposed index uses a correlation coefficient between the distances of each pair of points and the corresponding centroids of the clusters that the two points occupy.
+This correlation was inspired by cophenetic correlation \cite{SR62}, which is used only for hierarchical clustering.
+Our correlation is quite similar to point biserial correlation \cite{Mil80} with a binary label (0/1 for same/different cluster) replaced by the actual distance between the centroids of clusters that the two points occupy.
+We then define some adjustments to the correlation to get our validity index.
+The works \cite{PKBH11} and \cite{PKBH13} also introduced correlation-based validity indices for fuzzy clustering in a much more complicated formation.
+Nevertheless, they are not intended to handle the problem raised in the previous paragraphs.
+Though our new indices are defined simply, they outperform the well-known ones in many aspects, especially for crisp clustering.

-Next, we present two examples that correspond to the stated problems above.
+Next, we present two examples that correspond to the stated problem above.

-\begin{example} The data set adapted from \cite{CSL04} shown in Fig. \ref{2or4} is generated from 4 uniform distributions of different centers with 250 points each.
-It is clear that the best partition is by dividing into either 4 or 2 groups and 4 is preferable in this case as the two consecutive groups look different.
-Note that 2 groups in this situation should be better than 3 since if we combine any 2 small groups, it makes more sense to combine the other as well.
-Moreover, in some situation a user may wish to separate the data points into only 2 groups.
-We will see later that most of the well-known measures we consider here give the optimal number at 4 but 2 is not even an option while our indices give two local peaks at 2 and 4. \end{example}
+\begin{example} The data set adapted from \cite{CSL04} shown in Figure \ref{2or4} is generated from four uniform distributions with 250 points each.
+It is clear that the best partition is by dividing into either four or two groups, and four is preferable in this case as the two consecutive groups look different.
+In some situations, a user may wish to separate the data points into only two groups.
+We will see later that most well-known indices give the optimal number at four, but two is not even an option, while our index finds two local peaks at two and four. \end{example}